nati-natnael/MyRetail/README.md

 ### Update Product Price by ID
 Since this is a `PUT` request, it's best done from the swagger page or applications like `Postman`.

-*Note - MyRetail is hosted on cold start function.
+*NOTE - MyRetail is hosted on cold start function.
 The first request will be slow to respond.*

 Update Price From Swagger
 1. Navigate to the following link: https://my-retail-service.azurewebsites.net/swagger